 Harwood Dental – How to take care of dental implants

 One of the main things to remember when having an implant fitted is that you’ll need to follow the aftercare advice your dental surgeon provides.
-To place the implant, your jaw will be opened and the titanium root inserted.
+To place the tooth implant, your jaw will be opened and the titanium root inserted.
 Dissolvable stitches will be applied and the wound must be allowed to heal for several months before your permanent crown can be fitted.
-Here are our top tips for looking after your implants:
+Here are our top tips for looking after your dental implants are fitted:

 - Use unwaxed tape to floss and if you’re unsure of technique your dentist will be able to show you how to best apply it.

-- Your implant may take between 3 and 6 months to heal completely.
+- Your tooth implant may take between 3 and 6 months to heal completely.
 Upon examination of your mouth, your dentist will know whether or not it’s the right time to fit the permanent crown.
-Be patient and before you know it, you’ll have an implant that looks and feels like a natural tooth!
+Be patient and before you know it, you’ll have a dental implant that looks and feels like a natural tooth!